Cars Brands that start with H

 Horch Logo

-August Horch founded Horch brand in 1904.
+August Horch founded the Horch brand in 1904.
 The company’s office was located in Zwickau, Saxony, Germany.
-The products are cars of medium and premium class.
-The brand was based on Horch & Cie.
+Products – medium and premium class cars.
+The brand was founded on the basis of Horch & Cie.
 Motorwagen Werke in 1899.
-In 1904 it was renamed to August Horch & Cie.
+In 1904 it was renamed August Horch & Cie.
 Motorwagenwerke AG.
-In 1932 it became part of the Auto Union.
-The first car of the brand, developed before the company’s creation, was the Horch 4-15 PS.
-Almost every year until the loss of independence, a new lineup was produced, among which the 1938 Horch 853A became particularly famous.
+In 1932, it became a part of Auto Union.
+The first car of the brand, developed even before the company was founded, was the Horch 4-15 PS.
+Almost every year until the loss of independence, a new model range was produced, among which the Horch 853A of 1938 became especially famous.

 Hotchkiss et Cie